Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Plan:

-Phase 2: Rebuild Strength & Control
+Phase 2: Rebuild Strength and Control

 Goals:

-Improve foot and ankle stability
+Improve ankle and foot stability

-Enhance movement control
+Enhance movement control and posture

 Plan: